Segmenting proto-halos with vision transformers: Summary Conclusions

 Finally, we emphasize that the primary goal of this work is to assess the viability of deep neural networks as fast, high-accuracy surrogates for structure formation modeling.
 While interpretability remains limited due to model complexity, this trade-off is acceptable in contexts where precision and speed are paramount.
 In future work, we are interested in integrating approaches such as deep symbolic regression \cite{symbolicregression}, which may offer a path toward more interpretable yet expressive models capable of uncovering analytic structure–formation relationships.

 \acknowledgments This work includes research conducted as part of the Master’s thesis of TA, completed in 2023 at the University of Bonn.
+The majority of this work was completed using the Bender GPU cluster at the University of Bonn.
 The development of \textsc{copra} was implemented entirely in \textsc{TensorFlow} using the \textsc{Keras} backend.
 We gratefully acknowledge the developers of \textsc{self-attention-cv}, which provided the foundation for implementing the \textsc{vipr} model.
 We also thank the authors of the simulation and analysis codes \textsc{Gadget}, Amiga Halo Finder (AHF), and \textsc{pinocchio} for making their software publicly available and well-documented.
+We are grateful to Zorah Lähner for her constructive feedback on an earlier version of this manuscript.
 TA is a member of the International Max Planck Research School (IMPRS) for Astronomy and Astrophysics and acknowledges financial support from the Bonn-Cologne Graduate School of Physics and Astronomy (BCGS). \\ \\ \textbf{Code \& data availability}\\ \\ The implementations of both neural network architectures, along with the scripts used to generate training data and reconstruct the test simulation cubes from model predictions, are publicly available at: \github{https://github.com/tokaalokda/DProtohalos} \href{https://github.com/tokaalokda/DProtohalos}{github.com/tokaalokda/Dprotohalos}.
 The specific datasets and the best-performing model checkpoints used in this study are not publicly hosted but can be made available by the authors upon reasonable request.